IN THE MOUNTAINS OF FIRE

 Not that my band would judge me, not

-with the regard they hold me in now, ever since I got them out alive from the
+with the regard they hold me in now, ever since I got them out

 Cumenci catastrophe.
-Not since I killed
+Not since I

 On the other hand, should I have eaten a full breakfast this morning, when others need it more?
 My spoon just seemed to take on a life of its own, and I’d scraped the bowl empty before I’d even noticed what I did.
 Got to watch that sort of self-indulgence.